 The main thing is until now, I’ve been lacking focus and didn't work hard (or smart) enough.
 The fact that I “succeeded” with this one has a lot to do with my desire to stay in Thailand.

 This is the main reason why I worked harder on this business.
 Without hard work, you’re not going anywhere.
 MojoSons Events is only doing good, but it has the potential to do great and it's only the starting point of many other projects.
 So Stay tuned!

 You have your own business?
-You want to create it but don’t know where to start?
+You want to start one but don’t know where to begin?
 Let’s connect!

 (At least now I’m my own boss.
 Here’s another of my bucket list goals I’ve achieved.
 Off to the next one)